| Quick Links

 customer service, no lessons, limited selection of needlework, image is

+associated with low quality.
 Using niche marketing, instead of competing against the chain store's

 strong points (price, size), you should compete against their weaknesses

+(quality, selection, and service).
 RULE 3: Do not position your store directly between 2 other

+competitors.
 Suppose you have 2 chain stores in your area and both are competing

 on price; but one store has slightly better customer service, and the